Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 Hyprlands monitors can be configured by three different approaches.
-The first would be to just use the inbuilt hyprctl tool, which provides a monitor command that can either display monitors in a human-readable way or output it directly to json.
+The first would be to just use the inbuilt hyprctl tool, which provides a monitor command that can either display monitors in a human-readable way or output it directly to JSON.
 For this, it would be necessary to spawn the tool within the plugin and convert the output with serde, a serialization/deserialization framework for Rust.
-In @Hyprland-Monitor-Conversion, the conversion from json to the generic monitor struct is visualized.
+In @Hyprland-Monitor-Conversion, the conversion from JSON to the generic monitor struct is visualized.

 #let code = "